Submission Guidelines

 1.2.6 Themed Sections or Feature Articles

 AETR will accept and invite authors to submit feature articles and themed sections that contain multiple articles on a featured topic.
 Authors may propose a featured article or themed section for an issue by emailing a proposal to the managing editor at aetr.editor@gmail.com.
-Proposals for feature articles should include up to a one-page extended abstract motivating the article, stating the purpose of the article, and indicating the significance of potential findings or discussion for the profession.
-Proposals for a themed section or special issue should submit a two-page proposal indicating the theme of the proposed section or central issue of the special issue; motivation; and significance for the profession, as well as indicate the titles and authors for the proposed manuscripts.
+Proposals for feature articles should include an extended abstract of no more than 1 page motivating the article, stating the purpose of the article, and indicating the significance of potential findings or discussion for the profession.
+Proposals for a themed section or special issue should submit a two-page proposal indicating the theme of the proposed section or central issue of the special issue; motivation and significance for the profession as well as indicating the titles and authors for the proposed manuscripts.
 All manuscripts for feature articles, themed sections, and special issues will go through the regular review process.

 1.2.7 Online Teaching Database

 AETR welcomes submissions of teaching notes, instructional materials, active learning exercises, classroom games, and case studies to be posted online for open access.
-Author(s) may feel that such materials are too interactive or may not be conducive to a traditional article type submission.
+Authors may feel that such materials are too interactive or may not be conducive to a traditional article type submission.
 The online teaching database provides a place for open access of these materials.
-Author(s) will have the option to make these materials password protected and accessible only by instructors and related professionals.
+Authors will have the option to password protect these materials, making them accessible only by instructors and related professionals.

 1.3 Teaching Notes